Aliases for MAPK14 Gene

 GeneCards Summary for MAPK14 Gene

 MAPK14 (Mitogen-Activated Protein Kinase 14) is a Protein Coding gene.
-Diseases associated with MAPK14 include Tuberculosis and Patellar Tendinitis.
-Among its related pathways are Activated TLR4 signalling and Regulation of retinoblastoma protein.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with MAPK14 include Chlamydia and Pertussis.
+Among its related pathways are Oocyte meiosis and CCR5 Pathway in Macrophages.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK11.

 (Microbial infection) Activated by phosphorylation by M.tuberculosis EsxA in T-cells leading to inhibition of IFN-gamma production; phosphorylation is apparent within 15 minute and is inhibited by kinase-specific inhibitors SB203580 and siRNA (PubMed:21586573).

 MAPKs (mitogen-activated protein kinases) are serine-threonine kinases that regulate a wide variety of cellular functions.